nnh12/HomeSecurity/README.md

 This home security system will include the following:  **(1)** a live stream survelliance camera hosted a webserver, **(2)** a motion detection system that simultaneously captures a photo, **(3)** and an email notification system that will deliver the captured photo asynchronously.

-For hardware, we soldered and coonected the Raspyberry Pi Camera and a PIR motion sensor the Pi's GPIO Pin 17 for external communication.
+For hardware, we soldered and connected a Pi Camera and a PIR motion sensor to the Rasyberry Pi's GPIO Pins for external communication.

 Frameworks and Libraries Used
 ---